Performance of an LYSO-Based Active Converter for a Conversion Spectrometer aiming for 52.8 MeV photon detection in Future $\mu^+ \to e^+ \gamma$ Search Experiments: Timing performance

 \subsubsection{Time resolution}

-The measured time resolutions of the {\prototype}s, placed upstream and downstream along the beamline, as a function of the beam hit position, are presented in \figref{fig:positionScan_timeResolution}.
-For both counters, the resolution was found to be in the range of 22--\SI{27}{ps} over the entire length of the crystal.
+\figref{fig:positionScan_timeResolution} presents the measured time resolutions of the prototypes, positioned upstream and downstream along the beamline, as a function of the beam hit position.
+For both counters, the resolution was found to be within the range of \SIrange{22}{27}{ps} over the entire length of the crystal.